Overview

 You can also export a project.
 This is helpful, for instance, if you want to send your raw data and cleaning steps to a collaborator, or share this information as a supplement to a publication.

-3. Optional: After you have expanded the file, look at the files that appear in this folder.
+Note: If you extracted the compressed file tar.gz , look at the files in this folder.
 What files are here?
 What information do you think these files contain?

 Solution